Trump found liable for sexual battery, defamation in E. Jean Carroll trial

 The jury did, however, see portions of Trump’s videotaped deposition from October.
 In the deposition, Trump again denied Carroll’s story, at times attacking the appearance of Carroll and her lawyer.
 He also defended the infamous “Access Hollywood” tape and denied the accounts of the other two women.

-Trump still faces another lawsuit that Carroll filed against him roughly two years earlier.
+Trump still faces another lawsuit Carroll filed against him roughly two years earlier.

 That case sues Trump for defamation over his initial denials when Carroll came forward in 2019.
-But that suit has been held up over a debate regarding Trump’s immunity, since he made those statements while in office.
+But that suit has been held up over a debate regarding Trump’s immunity because he made those statements while in office.